jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Expert Coordination**: Orchestrator sends instructions to expert agent for initial task execution and feedback messages when critic rejects work
 - **State Synchronization**: Main graph nodes manage state synchronization when invoking their respective subgraphs
 - **State Extraction and Integration**: Main graph nodes extract information from subgraph states and update main graph state variables
-- **Message Conversion**: Protocol conversion ensures compatibility between graph types
+- **Message Conversion**: Messages sent to an agent using AgentMessage protocol must be converted to the BaseMessage protocol to enable the conversation with the agent's LLM.

-**Modular Component States Contained Within Main GraphState:**
+**Subgraph States Contained Within Main GraphState:**
-Researcher and Expert agents use modular component states for their internal state management:
+Researcher and Expert agents use subgraph states for their internal state management:
 - **Dynamic Research States**: Research State instances created dynamically for each research step based on orchestrator's current research step ID
 - **Conditional Research Creation**: If no research steps exist, no Research State instances are created
 - **Mandatory Expert State**: Expert subgraph state always created since Expert agent is mandatory
 - **Research State**: Individual state for each research step with conversation context and tool state
 - **Expert subgraph state**: Single state for expert agent with conversation context and calculation state
-- **State Containment**: Modular component states are contained within the main GraphState
+- **State Containment**: Subgraph states are contained within the main GraphState
 - **Subgraph State Access**: Subgraph states are accessible by both their respective subgraphs and the main graph
 - **Main Graph State Access**: Agents share access to main graph state variables where appropriate